jmcalalang/Azure_Quick_Start/README.md

 ## This repository is used in demoing F5 and Azure Deployment Solutions

 Each solution is broken out into individual components to be run alone, however they can be stitched together as needed with Ansible Roles, a full demo can be built using the **run_ansible_full_stack.yaml** playbook.
-This solution is also built around BIG-IQ as a License Manager(LM) server, if you are not using BIG-IQ as a license server you may need to modify this solution.
+This solution is built around BIG-IQ as a License Manager(LM) server, if you are not using BIG-IQ as a license server you may need to modify this solution.

 This solution is ideally used in conjunction with the F5 Resource Solutions, there are different projects on-going so please refer to the index for things that can be shown.

-We highly recommend using a docker container created from F5 engineer Yossi: `docker run -p 2222:22 -p 10000:8080 -it --rm yossiros/f5-rs-container:latest` this container includes the needed modules for BIG-IP, Azure, AWS and Ansible
+I highly recommend using a docker container created from F5 engineer Yossi: `docker run -p 2222:22 -p 10000:8080 -it --rm yossiros/f5-rs-container:latest` this container includes the needed modules for BIG-IP, Azure, AWS and Ansible

 ### Custom Parameters